Bitcoin Cash App Scams Explained: How to Spot, Report & Recover

 Built by Block (formerly Square), Cash App is a mobile payment app that makes sending, receiving, and managing money incredibly easy, right from your phone.
 It is widely used in the U.S. to split bills, pay rent, or even receive direct deposits from employers.

 But what really makes Cash App stand out is how much it’s grown.
 It’s not just a way to move money around anymore.
-You can now use it to invest in bitcoin (BTC), receive direct deposits, and even use a Cash App debit card for everyday spending.
+You can now use it to invest in Bitcoin (BTC), receive direct deposits, and even use a Cash App debit card for everyday spending.

 Cash App simplifies what used to be complicated.
 Buying bitcoins no longer requires signing up for a crypto exchange or understanding technical terms.
-With just a click on your phone, you can invest and track your bitcoin (BTC) holdings.
+With just a click on your phone, you can invest and track your Bitcoin (BTC) holdings.

 But with such convenience comes vulnerability that makes it an easy target for scammers.
 Scammers now have easy access to exploit those who are new to crypto.
 Hence, it is important to understand the scope of what Cash App offers and what it doesn’t.